Watneys Red Barrel

 Watneys were by no means the only brewer in the sixties and Red Barrel was by no means the only beer.
 Most of the major breweries had their own keg bitters.
 Whitbread entered the keg market with Tankard in in 1957.
 By the early 70s the following keg bitters were on the market.

 As well as keg bitter most of the major players offered a "best" as an alterative.
 These beers were often cheaper than the kegs.
-Once again these a few of the most well known:
+Once again these are few of the most well-known:

 Postscript